jmtsuji/metannotate-analysis/README.md

 Play around with the script parameters until you are satisfied.
 Then, when you want to make a finalized plot, improve plot colours and save to a PDF as described below.

+#### Barplots vs. bubble plots and beyond
+Note that you have access to additional options for fine control over your plot type and appearance.
+Importantly, `plot_type` lets you choose between a `bar` or a `bubble` plot of your data.
+The following options are also available in `explore_metannotate_data()` to customize the plot:

+Applies to both barplots and bubble plots:
+- `space`: whether or not the axes in different panels are `fixed` or `free` (see ggplot2 docs)

+Apply to bubble plots only:
+- `bubble_size_range`: numeric vector of length two (e.g., `c(1,20`) with the smallest and largest bubble sizes you want
+- `alpha`: transparency of bubbles; between 0 (transparent) to 1 (opaque)
+- `bubble_labels`: logical (TRUE/FALSE); show percent labels on the bubbles?

+Plus, two additional advanced settings exist:
+- `plot_normalizing_HMM`: logical (TRUE/FALSE); set to FALSE to remove the normalizing_HMM from the final plot
+- `dump_raw_data`: logical (TRUE/FALSE); if TRUE, return the normalized and subsetted data table in lieu of a plot

+Beyond these, you can also tweak colours as specified below.

 ### 4. Beatify and export the plot
 Once you have settings for `explore_metannotate_data` that you are satisfied with, you can change the plot colours to be more meaningful.